sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 {{< /chart >}}
 [Source: w3techs.com](https://w3techs.com/technologies/history_overview/site_element/all/y)

 From this graph, you can see that in a short few years, HTTP/3 usage is rapidly approaching the same usage as HTTP/2.
 We had "peak HTTP/2" in 2021 and maybe next year we will see HTTP/3 overtake HTTP/2 to be the de-facto standard for new web deployments.
-If I were to guess, I think HTTP/2 might be deprecated sooner than HTTP/1.1.

 {{< image src="reaper.png" width="600px" class="center" >}}